ExplorViz-Archive/landscape-service/README.md

 The service serves two purposes

-1. passively processing and persisting structural information, and
+1. it passively processes and persists structural data of monitored landscapes, and
-2. assembling and delivering structural information of the observed landscape(s) to the clients.
+2. assembles and delivers the composition of the software hierarchy of the observed landscape(s) to clients.

 ### Processing Structural Information